invider/collider.jam/README.md

 }
 ```

-We determine an actual key and rising or clearing
+We determine an actual key and rise or clear
 corresponding flag inside ship.move[] array.

-It is time to modify the ship:
+It is time to modify the ship to follow move commands:
 ```
 const SPEED = ctx.height/5